espenfl/t4me/docs/install.rst

-Only Spglib (in principle the only requirement for minimal functionality against calculations based on first-principle data) is included as a submodule.
+Only Spglib (in principle the only requirement for minimal functionality against calculations based on first-principle data) is included as a Git submodule.
 This can be activated by

 ::